SheetJS/sheetjs/README.md

 store ISO 8601 Date strings like you would get from `date.toISOString()`.
 On the other hand, writers and exporters should be able to handle date strings and JS Date objects.
-Note that Excel disregards timezone modifiers and treats all dates in the local timezone.  js-xlsx does not correct for this error.
+Note that Excel disregards timezone modifiers and treats all dates in the local timezone.
+The library does not correct for this error.

-Type `s` is the String type.  `v` should be explicitly stored as a string to avoid possible confusion.
+Type `s` is the String type.
+Values are explicitly stored as text.
+Excel will interpret these cells as "number stored as text".
+Generated Excel files automatically suppress that class of error, but other formats may elicit errors.

 Type `z` represents blank stub cells.
-These do not have any data or type, and are not processed by any of the core library functions.
-By default these cells will not be generated; the parser `sheetStubs` option must be set to `true`.
+They are generated in cases where cells have no assigned value but hold comments or other metadata.
+They are ignored by the core library data processing utility functions.
+By default these cells are not generated; the parser `sheetStubs` option must be set to `true`.

 #### Dates